Analytics - API Quickstart

 To run through this tutorial, you will need:

-- Your Meltwater API key - you can find this on the API Credentials page
+- Your Meltwater API key

 - A Saved Search in your Meltwater App account